tomjoht/tomjoht.github.io/_docs/step_by_step_openapi_tutorial/pubapis_openapi_step5_components_object.md

 ## A way to cheat -- automatically generate the schema from JSON using Stoplight

 Describing a JSON response can be complicated and confusing.
 Fortunately, there's a somewhat easy workaround.
 To be honest, this is the approach I use when I'm documenting JSON responses.
-With the Stoplight Studio Editor, you can automatically generate the specification schema syntax from a sample response.
+With the Stoplight Editor, you can automatically generate the specification schema syntax from a sample response.
 See this section in the Stoplight getting started tutorial: [Step 5: Enter the responses and response schema information](pubapis_openapis_quickstart_stoplight.html#responses).

 ## Using GUI editors to work with the specification code